How Legal Separation Works in Virginia: Divorce From Bed and Board

 Bed and Board Divorces

-A divorce from bed and board in Virginia is similar to a legal separation in other states.
+A divorce from bed and board in Virginia isn't a divorce at all; it's similar to a legal separation in other states.
 Some couples request a divorce from bed and board because of religious objections to divorce.
 However, others use the legal process to get some relief for divorce-related issues while waiting for the separation time period to pass for an absolute divorce.

 The grounds (reasons) for a divorce from bed and board must include at least one of the following: